Charles V, Holy Roman Emperor: Education

-His father's sister Margaret was the mother figure in his life.
-She was a huge influence on Charles.
+His father's sister, Margaret, was the mother figure in his life.
+She had a huge influence on Charles.
 A canny, learned, and artistic woman, with a court that included artists Bernard van Orley and Albrecht Dürer and master tapestry-maker Pieter van Aelst, she taught her nephew "above all that a court could be a salon."
-She saw to his education, securing as tutor Adrian of Utrecht, a member of the Brethren of the Common Life, which advocated simplicity and promoted a cult of indigence and deprivation.
+She saw to his education, securing as his tutor Adrian of Utrecht, a member of the Brethren of the Common Life, which advocated simplicity and promoted a cult of indigence and deprivation.
 Adrian later became Pope Adrian VI.
 The Brethren had many important members, including Thomas à Kempis.
-A third major influence in Charles's early life was William de Croÿ, Sieur de Chièves, who became his "governor and grand chamberlain", giving Charles a chivalrous education.
-He was a tough taskmaster, and when questioned about it he said "Cousin, I am the defender and guardian of his youth.
+A third major influence on Charles during his early years was William de Croÿ, Sieur de Chièves, who became his "governor and grand chamberlain", giving Charles a chivalrous education.
+He was a tough taskmaster, and when questioned about it, he said, "Cousin, I am the defender and guardian of his youth.
 I do not want him to be incapable because he has not understood affairs nor been trained to work."

 Languages

 Charles spoke several languages from political necessity, though he does not seem to have been a very natural linguist.
 He was raised speaking French, which remained his most natural language, and is used in most surviving letters handwritten by him.
 He learned some Dutch, being given lessons from the age of thirteen.
 He later added an acceptable Castilian Spanish, which he was required to learn by the Castilian Cortes Generales.
 He could also speak some Basque, acquired by the influence of the Basque secretaries serving in the royal court.
 He gained a decent command of German following the Imperial election, though he never spoke it as well as French.

-By 1532, Charles was proficient in Portuguese, and spoke Latin.
+By 1532, Charles was proficient in Portuguese and spoke Latin.
 A witticism sometimes attributed to Charles is: "I speak Spanish/Latin (depending on the source) to God, Italian to women, French to men and German to my horse."
 A variant of the quote is attributed to him by Jonathan Swift in his 1726 Gulliver's Travels, but there are no contemporary accounts referencing the quotation, which has many other variants and it is often attributed instead to Frederick the Great.